Meet Denise Forrest

 — a proven leader

-Denise was instrumental in the successful passage of the 2020 Huron Valley School Bond/Building Site and Sinking Fund, partnering with community leaders from across the political spectrum to bring about an over 70% approval of funding to improve education in schools.
+Denise was instrumental in the successful passage of the 2020 Huron Valley School Bond/Building Site and Sinking Fund.
+She partnered with community leaders from across the political spectrum to bring about an over 70% approval of funding to improve education in schools.

-Denise attended Wayne State University, where she graduated with a Bachelor of Fine Art, Studio Art, Painting and Printmaking, before attending the University of Michigan – Flint to earn a Michigan Provisional Certificate in K-12 Art Education.
+Denise attended Wayne State University, where she graduated with a Bachelor of Fine Art, Studio Art, Painting and Printmaking.
+She earned a Certificate in K-12 Art Education from the University of Michigan- Flint.
 Denise also earned a Master’s of Education – Educational Leadership from Wayne State University.

 In her free time, Denise enjoys gardening, painting, making jewelry, and multimedia collage work, using fabric and papers dyed with natural flower and plant materials.